Manage Synchronization Domain Entities

 @ domainManager1.topology.mediator_domain_states.authorize(TopologyChangeOp.Add, domainId, MediatorId(domainId), RequestSide.Both)

-After that, still on the domain manager’s console, the domain manager must collect the list of topology transactions, which include all the key authorizations and a few other things it needs to broadcast to all domain members.
+After that, still on the sync domain manager’s console, the sync domain manager must collect the list of topology transactions, which includes all the key authorizations and a few other things it needs to broadcast to all sync domain members.
 This is now saved to a file.

 @ domainManager1.topology.all.list().collectOfType[TopologyChangeOp.Positive].writeToFile("tmp/domain-bootstrapping-files/topology-transactions.proto")